ByteDance founder Zhang Yiming steps down as chairman to focus on TikTok

 -

-ByteDance founder Zhang Yiming has stepped down as chairman of the TikTok owner, after announcing his resignation as chief executive officer in May, a person with direct knowledge of the matter told Reuters.
+ByteDance’s billionaire founder Zhang Yiming has stepped down as chairman, months after resigning as chief executive officer of the TikTok owner that’s seeking to reposition itself amid China’s crackdown on its internet industry.

-New CEO Liang Rubo will take on the role of chairman, the person added.
+New CEO Liang Rubo has replaced Zhang on the five-member board that also includes representatives from investors Susquehanna International Group and Sequoia Capital China, according to sources.
+Zhang, 38, will still be involved in formulating the tech firm’s longer-term strategy, the source said.

+The world’s most valuable startup is making a bigger push into enterprise software after Beijing’s yearlong crackdown on the consumer internet and this week announced it was restructuring into six business units.

 Dear Reader,